silicon-heaven/pyshv/docs/broker.rst

   ``roles.`` and the rest of the section name is name of the role.
 The allowed options are:

+  :methods: Specifies path and method this role applies on.
+The path and method
+    is delimited with ``:`` and empty method matches all methods.
+And thus ``foo:`` matches all methods associated with node ``foo`` and its children.
+    The sole ``:`` used in example matches all methods from root node and thus specifies the role to apply to all nodes and methods.
-  :access: Access level granted to the user with this role.
-Note that access
+  :access: Access level granted to the user with this role for matching methods.
-    level of the first role that has at least one matching rule is used.
+    Note that access level of the first role that has at least one matching rule is used.
 The ordering of the roles can be used to specify complex access rules.
-  :rules: Space separated list of rules that are checked to find out if this
-    role applies.
   :roles: Space separated list of other roles.
 This allows combination of the
     roles and thus higher versatility in the way roles are structured.
 All rules from these roles are considered to be part of the role specifying this option but checked after all top level ones were checked (BFS algorithm).

-:rules.:
-  Rules provide simple matching of path and methods and are used to determine if role applies to some specific SHV RPC request.

-  :path: Path in the SHV node tree that this rules applies to and its children.
-    The default is empty path and that is top level node.
-  :methods: Space separated list if names this rule applies to.
-There is no wild
-    matching, the method name has to match exactly.
-Empty list is considered to match all methods.
-The default is empty list and thus if you do not specify this option the rules applies to all methods on matching path.

 The complete configuration example used in pySHV tests: